viktoryia-zhak/ProgrammingChallenge/README.md

 3. In some cases, we would like to change the provider, for example for tests or different cluster.
 How can we achieve this?
+- From my perspective i would be use pattern Factory and create configure files in which we can configure providers for different envs.
+With this we can have possibility to configure providers for different envs.